Tariq-Mehmood-Malik/Docker/dockernetwork.md

 ![db01](images/db01.png)

 One end of the veth pair resides within the container's `network namespace` and acts as the container’s primary network interface (e.g., `eth0`).
-The other end is connected to the Docker `bridge network` (`docker0`), which allows the container to communicate with other containers and the host.
+The other end is connected to the Docker `bridge network` (`defualt docker0`) please note that when user create bridge network its other than `docker0`, which allows the container to communicate with other containers and the host.
 The veth pair serves as a `virtual cable` connecting the isolated container network to the host’s network stack.

 Each container has its own `network namespace`, which includes its own IP address, routing table, and network interfaces.
 This isolation ensures that containers do not interfere with each other’s network configurations, maintaining a secure and independent networking environment.
 The container’s network namespace is connected to the host's network via the Docker bridge (`docker0`) and its veth pair.